Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it describes someone who is very persistent or resolute, often in the face of opposition.
-The phrase is figurative, as it doesn’t refer to a literal death but to a person’s enduring commitment or stubbornness.
+The idiom is figurative, as it doesn’t refer to a literal death but to a person’s enduring commitment or stubbornness.

 Origin: